- To set a static IP address in Windows 10 or 11, open Settings -> Network & Internet and click Properties for your active network.

-Right now, the IP addresses for your PCs and other devices are probably assigned automatically by your router using a procotol known as Dynamic Host Configuration Protocol (DHCP).
-It’s a handy way for devices to connect to your network more easily, because you don’t have to configure IP addressing for each new device yourself.
-The downside to automatic addressing is that it’s possible for a device’s IP address to change from time to time.
+A static IP address is manually set to a permanent, fixed address rather than being assigned automatically by your router using a procotol known as Dynamic Host Configuration Protocol (DHCP).
+DHCP is a handy way for devices to connect to your network more easily, because you don’t have to configure IP addressing for each new device yourself.
+The downside to automatic addressing is that it’s possible for a device’s IP address to change from time to time, which is why people choose static IPs for certain types of devices.
+For example:

 - You have certain apps that can only connect to network devices using their IP address.
 In particular, many older networking apps suffer this limitation.